LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 If a neurologic porphyria is suspected, the sample should be collected during an acute attack.

 Porphyrins are a group of compounds defined by their chemical structure.
-These compounds are by-products of heme synthesis and are normally present at low concentrations in blood and other body fluids.
+These compounds are by-products of heme synthesis and are normally present at low levels in blood and other body fluids.
 Porphyrin tests measure porphyrins and their precursors in urine, blood, and/or stool.

 Heme is an iron-containing pigment that is a component of hemoglobin and a number of other proteins.
 It consists of an organic portion (protoporphyrin) bound to an iron atom.
 The synthesis of heme is a step-by-step process that requires the sequential action of eight different enzymes.
 If there is a deficiency in one of these enzymes, the process is impeded and intermediate porphyrins such as uroporphyrin, coproporphyrin, and protoporphyrin build up in the body's fluids and tissues.
 The precursors that accumulate depend on which enzyme is deficient, and they can exert toxic effects.